Habeeb-MD/electroshop--qa/README.md

 - `cy.login(email, password)`: Logs in a user

-You can find these commands in `cypress/support/commands.js`.
+We can find these commands in `cypress/support/commands.js`.

 ## CI/CD Integration